Last Updated on 2022-03-09 by Joop Beris

 Christianity teaches that there is an eternal punishment for those falling short of God’s expectations: Hell.
 Here, those who fail to forsake sin, who do not worship God with all their heart will suffer unbearable torment for all eternity.
 No matter how unrealistic and immoral the idea of eternal punishment for temporary sin may be, generations of Christians grew up with that idea and still do.

 To have no privacy means you can never be yourself, may not even be able to form an identity of your own.
-To live under a magnifying glass your whole life, always feeling watched, causes stress which is bad for your health, as demonstrated by Dr. Andrew Newberg.
+To live under a magnifying glass your whole life, causes stress which is bad for your health, as demonstrated by Dr. Andrew Newberg.
+Even if that magnifying glass exists only in your mind.
 And what to think of the mental anguish experienced when you imagine one of your loved ones going to Hell?
 Or imagining yourself going to Hell?

 In addition, Christianity exploits our fear of death to good effect.
 It “sells” us eternal life in Heaven, free of hardship, sorrow and pain.
 A Heaven where we can all be close to God and where every delight awaits us.
 As long as we fear death, people are going to fall for stories like this.